I picked up

 eyelashes.
 Rather than the sharp edges of city life, she likes a reality with vague boundaries, the beach and the sea.

 The husband is often away.
-He travels the globe, a word he prefers to the word ‘world’.
-The word ‘globe’ is also used to describe women’s buttocks.
-In a separate conversation, the husband and the visitor deplore the fact that the wife does not dry herself well after a bath (but we know she likes dampness, and wonder what business it is of theirs anyway) – particularly her buttocks.
-They agree easily, seeming well suited as a couple though they are not a couple.
-They sing phrases of the familiar old songs, which the wife says she's forgotten.
+He describes himself as traveling 'the globe'.
+The word ‘globe’ reoccurs, describing a woman’s buttocks.
+In a separate conversation, the husband and the visitor deplore the fact that the wife does not dry herself well after a bath (but we know she likes dampness, and wonder how come they both know this and what business it is of theirs anyway) – particularly her buttocks.
+They agree easily - like a well-suited couple, though they aren't a couple.
+Together they sing phrases of familiar old songs which the wife says she's forgotten.

 No comments: